MCG-NJU/SAM2-Plus/README.md

 We present a unified tracker, **SAM 2++**, unifies tracking across masks, boxes, and points through task-specific prompts, a unified decoder, and a task-adaptive memory mechanism.
 Trained with the large-scale **Tracking-Any-Granularity** dataset, which extend with data engine, SAM 2++ achieves state-of-the-art performance across diverse benchmarks, offering a robust unified tracking framework.

+## 🔥 Latest News

+- **[2025-11-25]** Challenge Leaderboard for Tracking-Any-Granularity dataset is now online on [CodaBench](https://www.codabench.org/competitions/11796/).
+This challenge aims to benchmark the performance of unified trackers across different granularities on test set of our Tracking-Any-Granularity dataset.
+We welcome researchers to participate and contribute to advancing the field of unified tracking.
+Meanwhile, we also provide to evaluate task-independent trackers on the leaderboard.
+- **[2025-10-29]** Release [simple script](#-inference-sam-2) for each task.
+- **[2025-10-29]** Release model checkpoint on [Hugging Face](https://huggingface.co/MCG-NJU/SAM2-Plus).
+- **[2025-10-24]** [SAM 2++ model](https://github.com/MCG-NJU/SAM2-Plus) and part of [Tracking-Any-Granularity dataset](https://huggingface.co/datasets/MCG-NJU/tracking-any-granularity) are released.
+Check out the [project page](https://tracking-any-granularity.github.io/) for more details.

+## 📑 Todo List

+- [x] Upload model to 🤗 Hugging Face Model Hub
+- [ ] Notebook Demo

 ## 🏗️ SAM 2++ Model

 ![SAM2++ model](assets/2-model.png?raw=true)